MintzyG/Mint/examples/README.md

 - `result_types.mint` - Working with result types and error propagation

+### Package System

+The `packages/` directory demonstrates Mint's package system:

+- `main.mint` - Main program that imports and uses various packages
+- `math/` - Package with mathematical operations
+  - `basic.mint` - Basic math operations
+  - `geometry/` - Subpackage for geometric calculations
+  - `stats/` - Subpackage for statistical functions
+- `utils/` - Utilities package with formatting functions
+- `logger/` - Logging package with different log levels
+- `imports_demo.mint` - Examples of different import syntax styles
+- `auth/` - Authentication package demonstrating module organization
+  - `auth.mint` - Default auth module (implicitly `module auth`)
+  - `crypto.mint` - Private crypto module (`module _crypto`)
+  - `storage.mint` - Private storage module (`module _storage`)
+  - `oauth.mint` - Specialized public OAuth module (`module auth.oauth`)
+- `modules_demo.mint` - Demonstrates module organization and visibility

+This example shows how to organize code into packages, import them with different methods (block imports, selective imports, aliases), and work with subpackages.
+The new simplified import syntax allows for more concise and readable code organization.

+The `auth/` package and `modules_demo.mint` demonstrate how to use modules for better organization within packages, including:
+- Default implicit modules (same name as the package)
+- Private modules (using `_` prefix) that are only accessible within the package
+- Specialized public modules for grouping related functionality
+- The `use` directive for importing modules within a package

 ## Learning Path

 If you're new to Mint, we recommend exploring the examples in this order: